RubenMalacarne/ur5_interaction_system/README.md

 followed by one of the supported intents.

 Alexa can be used to:
-- Select a colored block to manipulate by specifying its color (e.g., “pick the red block”)
+- Select a colored block to manipulate by specifying its color
 - Pause the execution, temporarily halting the workflow until resumed
 - Cancel the current task, stopping the ongoing operation, returning the robot to its home position and resetting the system to an idle state.

-This natural language interface simplifies coordination in the collaborative environment.
+This natural language interface simplifies coordination in our collaborative environment.

 ### GUI
 The GUI is designed to assist the operator in monitoring system execution and status, offering the following features: